Muslim Boy Names A to Z

 Why Names Matter in Islam?

-If you think the sound or spelling of a name is most important, you’re surely wrong.
-The meaning of one’s name is important.
-It impacts on a person’s personality in numerous ways.
-Most parents even change the names given at birth since they don’t align with their personalities.
+If you think the sound or spelling of a name is most important, you’re mistaken.
+The meaning of one’s name is crucial.
+It impacts a person’s personality in numerous ways.
+Many parents even change the names given at birth if they don’t align with their developing character.

 Image Name

-Every Muslim name is “Best” in its own way.
-However, here are some tips for new parents to be:
+Every meaningful Islamic name is “best” in its own way.
+Here are practical tips for new parents:

 FAQs